-They may depend on their partner for money and to feel good about themselves.
+They may depend on their partner for

-• Many people feel shame, guilt, embarrassment.

-• People often think no one will believe them.

-They may worry that if they ask for help they will never see their children again.
+- money and to feel good about themselves.Many people feel shame, guilt, - Many people feel shame, guilt, embarrassment. - They may feel hopeless and so find it hard to make decisions about the future. - People often think no one will believe them. - They may worry that if they ask for help they will never see their children again.

-Men may feel they are not real men.
+Men may feel they are not 'real' men.
 They may not believe they are a victim.
 Gay men suffer worse violence than men who are not gay.